Grilled Bone-In Pork Chops with Garlic Butter

 • When ready to make, preheat one side of the grill to medium-high, with the lid closed, so the temperature of the grill is holding steady at 375-400 degrees F.

 • You'll do the 1st sear of the pork chops, for 2 minutes on each side, over medium high heat.
 Then you'll move them to one side of the grill, where the burner is off.
-You'll close the lid, and cook for 15-20 minutes with indirect heat, until the temperature of the pork chops is around 120 degrees F using a digital meat thermometer.
+You'll close the lid, and cook with indirect heat until the temperature of the pork chops is about 120 degrees F using a digital meat thermometer.
+Start checking at 10 minutes.

-• Finish the pork chops with a final sear on both sides over the medium high heat flame, until the temperature of the pork chops is 145 degrees F using a digital meat thermometer.
+• When the internal temp is 120 degrees F, finish the pork chops with a final sear on both sides over the medium high heat flame, until the temperature of the pork chops is 145 degrees F using a digital meat thermometer.
 DO NOT OVERCOOK OR THE PORK CHOPS MAY BE DRY.
 Pull them off the grill and let rest for 5 minutes to let the juices distribute throughout.

 • While the pork chops are resting, put a cast iron skillet on the grill over medium heat.
 Add butter and let melt, then add garlic and handful of minced parsley.
 Let saute for a few minutes, until fragrant.
 (You could also do this while the pork chops are searing.)
 Drizzle garlic butter over rested pork chops and enjoy!